AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 	<bizLocation>urn:epc:id:sgln:01000.0037871.0</bizLocation>
 </TransformationEvent>
 ```
 - **Storing**: It is an event of type "Object Event".
-It is captured when input objects or produced objects are stored in the industry.
+It is captured when objects are stored in the industry.
 Listing 4 is an example of a storing event.
 The bizStep is "storing".

 **Listing 4:**
 ```xml